hoyongj/a4fc36d8-e9d2-4350-a32b-0c7762f410f3/cmpt225/week8.md

 * **`std::map`** – Ordered map using self-balancing BST (O(log n) operations).
 * **`std::unordered_map`** – Hash table implementation (O(1) expected operations), uses separate chaining.

----

-Do you want me to **merge all weeks so far into one big markdown definition sheet** so you can study everything at once without week separation?
-That would make it a complete review set for your final.